Google Firebase is a Google-hosted cloud real-time NoSQL database for building mobile, web and desktop applications.

-It features a rich dashboard with real-time analytics and graphs, data explorer, simple learning curve, rich data models and queries with Geospatial queries support, and a large set of administration tools.
+It features a rich dashboard with real-time analytics and graphs, a data explorer, a simple learning curve, rich data models and queries with Geospatial queries support, and a large set of administration tools.

-CouchDB is a multipurpose open-soure database engine with a developer-friendly API and rich web admin dashboard.
-It offers user crud operation and authentication out-of-the-box.
-It also supports documents upload, file attachment and storage.
+CouchDB is a multipurpose open-source database engine with a developer-friendly API and rich web admin dashboard.
+It offers user-crud operation and authentication out-of-the-box.
+It also supports document upload, file attachment and storage.

 CouchDB is proven to build offline-first apps with PouchDB support.
-It has a dead-simple configuration and works seamlessly on Windows, Linux, macOS and low-resources Linux servers.
+It has a dead-simple configuration and works seamlessly on Windows, Linux, macOS, and low-resource Linux servers.

-It features a multi-project (app) support, dynamic data tables view with a rich control panel which comes with Kanban and Calendar views as well.
+It features multi-project (app) support, and dynamic data tables view with a rich control panel which comes with Kanban and Calendar views as well.
 It supports real-time collaboration and unlimited data row display.

-Baserow is built on top of Django (Python web development framework), NuxtJS (Vue Framework) and uses PostgreSQL for database.
+Baserow is built on top of Django (Python web development framework), and NuxtJS (Vue Framework) and uses PostgreSQL for the database.

 The system can be extended by developers with a developer-friendly extension API.

-Offline-first is a unique features for Hoodie because it uses PouchDB to sync the data between client and server.
+Offline-first is a unique feature for Hoodie because it uses PouchDB to sync the data between the client and server.

 SuberTokens is a self-hosted open-source user authentication backend for startups and companies.
-It helps developer building a user-based workflow without the complication of complex authentication layer.
+It helps developers build a user-based workflow without the complication of a complex authentication layer.

 SuberTokens offers user authentication, tokens management, session management, forget email workflow, email verification, social login support, and easy front-end implementation.

-The project is under a heavy development, so stay tuned for incoming features like: Passwordless login, 2FA; Two-factors authentication (SMS, EMAIL, App-based), more framework and languages libraries like Flask, Django and others.
+The project is under heavy development, so stay tuned for incoming features like Passwordless login, 2FA; Two-factors authentication (SMS, EMAIL, App-based), and more framework and language libraries like Flask, Django, and others.

 In the end